 Warnings aside, berries do need to be pre-cooled in order to extend shelf life.
 Once berries have been taken out of the field, continued removal of field heat is critical to reduce respiration and therefore decay.
 Pulling cold air across berries removes field heat more efficiently than air blown at stacks of berries from above.
 Berry containers should have slats or holes in them that allow for horizontal airflow.
-Research on highbush blueberries indicates that bringing the inside berry temperature down to 35°F in 2 hours results in longer shelf life than cooling down to 35°F in 48 hrs.
+Research on highbush blueberries indicates that bringing the inside berry temperature down to 35°F in 2 hours results in longer shelf life than cooling down to 35°F in 48 hours.
 Again, this may be too fast for our smaller wild blueberries.
-Pre-cooling has also been shown to reduce fungal decay by 39% (Jackson and Sanford 1989).
+Pre-cooling has also been shown to reduce fungal decay by 39% (Jackson and Sanford, 1989).
 Once berry temperature has been decreased, that temperature must be maintained all the way to the consumer.

 - Install fans in packing rooms and coolers.

 - The width and height of stacks will impact how quickly field heat can be removed.
 This will change depending on the size, temperature, air flow, and amount of produce within your cool room space.

 - Putting wooden stakes between the berry totes as they are stacked will help the air flow keep them cool and dry.